nnethercote/perf-book/src/heap-allocations.md

 ## `clone`

-Calling [`clone`] on a value that contains heap allocated memory typically involves additional allocations.
+Calling [`clone`] on a value that contains heap-allocated memory typically involves additional allocations.
 For example, calling `clone` on a non-empty `Vec` requires a new allocation for the elements (but note that the capacity of the new `Vec` might not be the same as the capacity of the original `Vec`).
 The